 Importance Of Society Registration Certificate

-The importance of a society registration certificate are as follows:
+The importance of a society registration certificate is as follows:

 How to get a Society Registration Certificate?